readme-experts/cyberchef/README.md

 # Cyberchef

-## It is api that creates CRUD operations on food recipes.
+## It is api that does CRUD operations on food recipes.
 Cyberchef has built in pasrer that can parse recipes from web.
 ###